-Like, back away from my broccoli or I will kill! good.
+Like, “Back away from my broccoli or I will cut you!” good.

 And (bonus!!) it’s NOT HARD.

 The secret is putting the veggies in a super, super hot oven.
-While they’re in there, those rough mini-trees get soft and tender, with a perfect little oven burn.
-Like the kind of burn I get when I’m out in the sun all day just a wee bit too long.
-Only less red.
-And less painful.
+While they’re in there, those rough mini-trees get soft and tender, with perfect crispy oven fried curls on the edges.

-Moving on.
-So you pull the broccoli and cauliflower out of the oven, douse the toasted veggies with freshly squeezed lemon juice and zest, then grate a waaaaay too generous amount of fresh Parmesan all over the top.
+After the broccoli and cauliflower come out of the oven, they’re doused with freshly squeezed lemon juice and zest, then covered with a waaaaay too generous amount of fresh Parmesan.